danielpgodfrey/Minesweeper-Clone/README.md

 Minesweeper is a well-known computer game famously available for the Microsoft Windows operating system.
 Many variations exist on many platforms.

 The objective of the game is to click on all of the non-mine blocks.
-Clicking on a mine block should lead to a game over screen.
+Clicking on a mine block should lead to a game-over screen.

 Here, I aim to create a simple clone of Minesweeper to introduce myself to basic Pygame modules.